markdouthwaite/sklearn-flask-api-demo/README.md

 # Scikit-Learn Flask API

 This [template repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
- provides a minimal configuration for a 'production-ready' Flask API project.
+ provides a minimal configuration for a 'production-ready' Flask API Scikit-Learn project.
 It includes a basic project structure and 'seed' files for functional and non-function testing, a basic application structure (including error-handling blueprint), and a few assorted 'getting started' files too.